Valentin Voloshinov: Discourse in Life and Discourse in Art

+Freudianism

+In Freudianism (first published in Russian in 1927), Voloshinov applied his Marxist, sociological theory of language to psychoanalysis and contemporary psychology.
+Voloshinov critiques Freudianism as an exemplar of subjective psychology, rooted in bourgeois, ruling class ideology.
+He attributes Freud's popularity to the bourgeois "fear of history" manifesting in historical periods of ruling class decline, including those of Ancient Greece, Rome, and pre-revolutionary France (p.
+11).
+Throughout the text, Voloshinov critiques Freudianism for mistaking the sociological for the biological.

+Due to the book's Marxist commitments, Emerson (1991) argues that it is unlikely that the non-Marxist Bakhtin authored or co-authored the text (p.
+33).
+Petrilli (2016) suggests that Freudianism anticipates the poststructuralist critiques of Lacan, Deleuze, and Guattari.

 Marxism and the Philosophy of Language

-Written in the late 1920s in the USSR, Voloshinov's Marxism and the Philosophy of Language (tr.: Marksizm i Filosofiya Yazyka) attempts to incorporate the field of linguistics into Marxism.
+Published in 1929, Voloshinov's Marxism and the Philosophy of Language (Марксизм и философия языка) attempts to incorporate the field of linguistics into Marxism.
 The book's main inspiration does not come from previous Marxists, whom Voloshinov saw as largely indifferent towards the study of language.
 Voloshinov's theories are instead built on critical engagement with Wilhelm von Humboldt's concept of language as a continuous creative or "generative" process, and with the view of language as a sign-system posited by Ferdinand de Saussure.
 To some extent, Voloshinov's linguistic thought is also mediated by the analyses of his Soviet contemporary Nicholas Marr.

 For Voloshinov, language is the medium of ideology, and cannot be separated from ideology.
 Ideology, however, is not to be understood in the classical Marxist sense as an illusory mental phenomenon that arises as a reflex of a "real" material economic substructure.
 Language, as a socially constructed sign-system, is what allows consciousness to arise, and is in itself a material reality.
 Because of this belief that language and human consciousness are closely related, Voloshinov holds that the study of verbal interaction is key to understanding social psychology.
 Voloshinov further argues for understanding psychological mechanisms within a framework of ideological function in his book Freudianism: A Marxist critique.